What motivates you to train and do it consistently?

-- Still being able to participate in multi-hour and day endurance events and be social with some pretty amazing people.
+Still being able to participate in multi-hour and -day endurance events and be social with some pretty amazing people.
 (Performance.)

-- Cheating the clock of life.
+Cheating the clock of life.
 Staying fit and exercising regularly is the fountain of youth.

-I think in the end, many of the fittest people I know share the same love of fitness and hard work.
+In the end, many of the fittest people I know share the same love of fitness and hard work.
 It has become a habit that might start with childhood sports and never reach a final destination.

-From the younger future Tactical Athlete:
+From the younger, future tactical athlete:

 When I hear comments like this from our younger generation, I am confident we have a bright future:

 Training hard is a part of me, and when you love something that much, motivation doesn't come from quotes and YouTube videos.
-It's just a matter of finding passion in the daily grind, building strong habits, and doing your job.
+It's just a matter of finding passion in the daily grind, building strong habits and doing your job.
 There is no secret sauce.
 You don't need to know what perfect looks like, only what better looks like.

-Half the battle is showing up – the rest will take care of itself.
+Half the battle is showing up; the rest will take care of itself.